freenas/freenas-docs/userguide/snippets/es24m_drivetrays.rst

 Drive trays are used to mount drives in the array.
 Drive trays are installed in drive bays in the chassis.
 Each drive bay in the chassis has two indicator LEDs to the right of the tray.
-The status LED is blue when the drive is active, and the fault LED is red if a fault has occurred.
+The status LED is blue when the drive is active, the fault LED is red if a fault has occurred, and the status and fault LEDs blink when the drive is designated as a hot spare.

 Press the silver button on the drive tray to open the latch.
 Carefully slide the tray into a drive bay until the right side of the latch